Spring Garden Revival

 Contact Rockport's Department of Public Works for Site Preparation Debris & Installation Material Management

-Proper material management is essential for sustainable lawn installation in Rockport.
-Existing vegetation must be disposed of through the town’s April–November yard waste collection using biodegradable paper bags only (no plastic), in accordance with Massachusetts Department of Environmental Protection guidelines.
-Bulk soil and rock should be taken to the Transfer Station, which requires resident permits and may have specific fee structures.
-Coordinate topsoil and amendment deliveries with municipal traffic regulations, and obtain equipment staging permits for large projects to protect infrastructure.
-Sod should be stored for no more than 24-48 hours in shade with irrigation, while seed must be kept cool and dry.
-Compost for amendments can be sourced through municipal programs.
-Notify neighbors in advance and always contact Dig Safe 811 at least 48 hours (preferably 72 hours) before excavation.
-For further guidance, contact:
+Proper debris and material management is essential for any lawn installation project in Rockport.
+Existing vegetation must be disposed of through the town’s April–November seasonal yard waste collection program, which requires the use of biodegradable paper bags only in accordance with Massachusetts Department of Environmental Protection guidelines.
+Bulk soil and rock should be taken to the Transfer Station, which operates on a permit/sticker and fee basis for residents.
+All deliveries of topsoil and amendments must be scheduled to comply with municipal traffic regulations, and large projects may require equipment staging permits and advance notification to neighbors.
+Sod should be stored for no more than 24-48 hours in shaded, irrigated conditions, while seed must be kept cool and dry.
+Soil amendments should be stockpiled with erosion controls, and organic matter can be sourced through municipal composting programs.
+Always contact Dig Safe at least 48 hours (preferably 72 hours) before excavation to protect underground infrastructure.
+Coordination with municipal landscaping projects is encouraged.

 Rockport Department of Public Works